 After a disaster, protecting marginalized individuals and ensuring access to their basic rights are immediate priorities.

 Due to the layout and population density of some settlement sites, women and girls face increased protection risk of exploitation and abuse.
-In many of such sites, a lack of sex-segregated toilets, overcrowding, and an absence of privacy in water, sanitation and hygiene facilities and tent areas, has led to an increase in sexual violence risks, particularly against women and adolescent girls.
+In many of such sites, a lack of sex-segregated toilets, overcrowding, and an absence of privacy in water, sanitation and hygiene facilities and tent areas, led to an increase in sexual violence risks, particularly against women and adolescent girls.

-CARE, a humanitarian organization, released its first Rapid Gender Analysis (RGA) Brief for the earthquake.
+CARE, a humanitarian organization, released a Rapid Gender Analysis (RGA) Brief for the earthquake.
 The RGA “explores existing gender, age and disability data and information to understand pre-existing vulnerabilities and capacities and how best humanitarians can respond to meet people’s different needs.”
 Recommendations to humanitarian actors, international non-government organizations and AFAD include:

-• Collaborate with relevant local and national actors, including women-led organizations and women’s rights organizations who are often leading GBV prevention and response efforts.Assess sexual exploitation, abuse and harassment risk factors and integrate these into program planning and ensure all stakeholders have been informed about services and referral pathways.
+- Collaborate with relevant local and national actors, including women-led organizations and women’s rights organizations who are often leading GBV prevention and response efforts.
+Assess sexual exploitation, abuse and harassment risk factors and integrate these into program planning and ensure all stakeholders have been informed about services and referral pathways.

 A report published by HelpAge International and Action for Humanity in February 2024 revealed that exclusion from the workforce leaves older people marginalized and older people with disabilities struggle to earn respect or recognition.
 Older people emphasized the need to prioritize initiatives that promote their self-reliance.

 Organizations led by and serving LGBTQIA+ people in Turkey and northwest Syria face operational challenges and most operate and provide assistance through formal and informal networks.
 LGBTQIA+ people in these contexts face discrimination and are often unable or unwilling to seek assistance or are actively excluded from receiving assistance.
-Reaching LGBTQIA+ people needs to be done through NGOs focused on this population, networks or local partners who are LGBTQIA+ friendly.

 Shelter

-The significant damage to community infrastructure, such as schools, hospitals, religious facilities, and housing in Turkey and Syria will require immediate and long-term assistance.
+The significant damage to community infrastructure, such as schools, hospitals, religious facilities, and housing in Turkey and Syria, will require immediate and long-term assistance.

 In February 2024, IFRC and the Shelter Cluster released a lessons learned report from the earthquake response.
-It is projected that many of the earthquake-affected populations will continue to live in temporary shelters for the next three to four years, until they have more permanent options available.
+It is projected that many of the earthquake-affected population will continue to live in temporary shelters for the next three to four years, until they have more permanent options available.
 The report’s recommendations include improving the livability in temporary shelters, focusing on light repairs of low-damaged buildings, improving the participation of local organizations and ensuring protection concerns are addressed.

 CDP has a Turkey & Syria Earthquake Recovery Fund that supports earthquake-affected families and communities as they work to rebuild and recover.